Work Share Program

 - Minimizes or eliminates the need for layoffs

-- Enables a business to retain trained employees and avoid the expense of recruiting, hiring and training new employees when business improves
+- Enables a business to retain trained employees and avoid the expense of recruiting, hiring and training new employees

 - Saves money and keeps your skilled workforce intact

 - Can be used in almost all types of business or industry

 - Employees are spared the hardship of full unemployment and receive more income than if they were fully laid off

 Any employer who has a reduction in production, services or other conditions which will cause potential layoffs

 - Be eligible for regular unemployment benefits